+'''

-$< real \ vector = 0.0 \ -0.02 \ -0.02 >$
+< real \ vector = 0.0 \ -0.02 \ -0.02 >

+'''

-This keyword takes a vector of three numbers, which can be both negative and positive in order to modify the displacement scale factor for curvilinear valence coordinates set by the #2 PolysphericalCoord keyword.
+This keyword takes a vector of three numbers, which can be both negative and positive in order to modify the displacement scale factor for curvilinear valence coordinates set by the Curvilinear option under the #2 CoordinateType keyword.
 The numbers specify the respective scaling factor for bond length, angular and dihedral coordinates.
 Negative numbers will in this context restrict the maximally allowed displacements to be smaller than the natural range of internal coordinates, while positive numbers will ensure a larger intially spanned space but with the risk of displacing through a point of periodicity.